Exawind/nalu-wind/docs/source/developer/workflow.rst

 Developer Workflow
 ==================

-This document describes a suggested developer workflow for Nalu.
+This document describes a suggested developer workflow for Nalu-Wind.